ArPiRobot/arpirobot.github.io/docs/starting/supportedhardware.md

 #### **What Does Supported Mean**
 In this context supported can mean a few different things.
 In the case of motor drivers and sensors it means that they have been tested and that there is code in the python library and/or the arduino firmware to work with them.

 In the case of Arduinos supported means that the firmware has been tested running on a supported Arduino.

-It will likely work on any Arduino.
-In the case of raspberry pi's it means that the modified Raspbian images have been tested on that model of Pi.
+However, it will likely work on any Arduino.

+In the case of Raspberry Pi's it means that the modified Raspbian images have been tested on that model of Pi.
 Likely any Pi (with builtin WiFi adapter) will work.

 In the case of other devices such as battery packs it simply means that it should be (by specs) compatible and *may* have been tested.

 Other tools and supplies listed may or may not have been tested, but should be compatible with whatever purpose is described for them.

 #### **About Vendors**
 Most of the time we provide links to components that can be bought from [Adafruit](https://www.adafruit.com/) or are easily found on [Amazon](https://www.amazon.com/).
-Occasionalyy, parts may not be available from these sites (or may be hard to find or not competitivly priced) so there are sometimes other sites used.
+Occasionally, parts may not be available from these sites (or may be hard to find or not competitivly priced) so there are sometimes other sites used.

+It is also worth noting that [Digikey](https://www.digikey.com/) stocks most Adafruit parts and allows backordering.

 [Banggood](https://www.banggood.com/) - Stocks many items to be purchased online.
 Similar to Amazon, but slow shipping from China.
 If you are after cheap for many of the items on the "Other" list, look here.